Display Screen Equipment (DSE)

-- As a Manager (or Producer if on a Production), you are responsible for ensuring that staff are watching the short DSE video, applying the basic principles and performing an assessment if they are not based in Salford or NBH or if they’re not using standard equipment.
+- As a Manager (or Producer if on a Production), you are responsible for ensuring that staff are watching the short DSE video, applying the basic principles and performing an assessment if they are not using standard equipment.

 - If staff are reporting pain or discomfort, you can refer them to Occupational Health for assessment and advice on their workstation and whether and adjustments are needed.
 This may include physiotherapy treatment where a short course (5 sessions) is likely to resolve the problem.

 - Once an assessment has been completed, Occupational Health will send you a report outlining their recommendations.
 It is up to you to ensure these recommendations are put in place and any additional equipment is ordered.
 Most ergonomic equipment can now be ordered through QuickOrder.

 - There’s a guide to the left of the equipment available.
 Contact your local ITC or BBC Safety ext 0464 or +44 37 0411 0464 or email@example.com for additional support.

 - The BBC has procured standard workstations and these are in place in the majority of our buildings.
 An assessment of risk has been carried out during design of these areas.

 - There is no evidence that DSE use damages eyesight though you can experience eye strain and headaches with extended use particularly with poor lighting and posture.